DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 ## Permissions

-An access card contains a collection of permissions and represents the actual granted permissions against [definitions](permissions.md).
+An access card contains a collection of permissions and represents the actual granted permissions against [permission definitions](permissions.md).

 Each permissions contains a `key`, `attributes` and a `scope`.

 ### Key

-The permission key value contains the key name of a configured permission definition.
-More can be read on permission definition [here](permissions.md).
+The permission key value contains the key name of a configured [permissions definitions](permissions.md).

 ### Attributes

-The permission attributes value contains an array of actions granted.
+The permission attributes contains an array of actions granted.
 The possible values are `BROWSE`, `READ`, `EDIT`, `ADD`, `DELETE` and `EXECUTE`.
-More can be read on attributes [here](permissions.md#attributes).

 ### Scope